An exploration in embedded Linux

 Languages bring their own tools

 Cargo, Go modules, pip, npm, Zig — they already handle resolution, caching, lockfiles, and reproducibility.
-A build system in 2026 should compose with these, not reimplement them.
+A modern build system should compose with these, not reimplement them.

 AI